 - Follow the recommended Topgrading interview process:

-- Telephone Screening Interview - This is a phone interview designed to eliminate bad matches early on and save you time in the long run.
+- Telephone Screening Interview - This phone interview is designed to eliminate bad matches early on and save you time in the long run.
 You need to develop a consistent process for conducting these interviews.
 You should have a few deal-breaker questions in the beginning, and if the candidate makes it past those, be prepared to spend 30-45 minutes asking more detailed questions and sharing what the position will require.
 If not, the interview should be pretty short.
 If all goes well with the next set of questions and you believe you have a potentially good candidate, and the candidate is interested in pursuing the position, the next step will be Competency Interviews.

 - Competency Interviews - These are more traditional interviews where the candidate meets with different people in the company who evaluate the candidate's knowledge, skills and background.
 This is an important step, but one that, with the right interview skills training, a bad candidate could slip through.
 If the candidate makes it though this step, reference checks are positive, and the a player is still excited about the position, the next step is the Topgrading Interview.

 - Topgrading Interview - This is a lengthy, in-depth, chronological interview conducted by multiple people in the company at one time, not just the hiring manager.
 This is an integral part of the hiring process.
-It usually lasts 4-6 hours and covers the entire work history and personal accomplishments of the candidate.
+It usually lasts 4-6 hours and covers the candidate's entire work history and personal accomplishments.
 This takes time, but nothing is worth the staggering cost of a mis hire and all the hours wasted in training and finding a new candidate to replace them.
 Topgrading interview questions are not just about skills.
 They are about the person's character and fit in your company.
-Hire slow and fire fast is a key component to the topgrading method.
+Hire slow and fire fast is a key component to the Topgrading method.